-The rails used to be the way to travel until the advent of the automobile.
-Even today, though train travel is far less glamorous than it used to be, there’s just something romantic about the idea of a train trip.
-On a train trip, it really is about the journey as much as the destination.
+The railway was the way to travel up until the advent of the automobile.
+Train travel is far less glamorous than it used to be, but even today there’s something romantic about the idea of train travel.
+When it comes to taking a train, travel really is about the journey as much as the destination.

-Unfortunately, it seems all too often that given the added time and expense, flying actually works out to be a better value than riding the rails.
-But, with the economy in a rut, making well…everything more expensive, these seven train trips promise adventure and excitement without breaking the bank.
+Flying usually works out to be a better value than riding the rails when it comes to long-distance travel.
+That said, these seven short train trips promise adventure and excitement without breaking the bank.

 Grand Canyon Railway

 The Grand Canyon is a remarkable National Park, but part of the destination is the journey.
 This vintage train runs daily service from Williams, AZ to the famous Grand Canyon with ever-changing terrain.

 The two-hour and fifteen-minute trip arrives at the South Rim with return service in the late afternoon, allowing ample time to appreciate the natural wonder.
 Don’t worry, the classic 1950s era passenger cars are air-conditioned – a must in the desert heat.